Welcome to CDA Hearing Help, part of Cambridgeshire Deaf Association

 For more information about the merger, please visit CDA’s website.

-Please on book every 3 months if you have a mould, or every 6 months if you have an open fit.
+Your hearing aid will need maintenance every 3 months if you have a mould or every 6 months if you have an open fit hearing aid.

 Our 2024 opening dates are as follows: